Logan Kelly

 The most common approach to agent behavior control is the system prompt.
 You include instructions like "do not share confidential information," "always ask for confirmation before sending emails," "do not call the payment API without explicit user approval."
 These feel authoritative.
 They're not.

+The problem isn't the model.
+It's where the enforcement lives.
 System prompt instructions are suggestions to a probabilistic system.
 LLMs follow them most of the time.
 They don't follow them all of the time.
-Under adversarial conditions — prompt injection, unusual input formats, carefully constructed edge cases — compliance rates with system prompt instructions drop significantly.
+Under adversarial conditions — prompt injection, unusual input formats, carefully constructed edge cases — compliance rates with system prompt constraints drop significantly.
 Under distribution shift (inputs that don't match your training or testing distribution), they drop unpredictably.

 Those three enforcement moments — pre-execution, mid-execution, and post-execution — each catch different risks.
 Together they constitute a complete governance layer.